django-ckeditor/django-ckeditor/README.rst

 If you want to use allowedContent
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To allowedContent works, you need to disable **stylesheetparser**, because he
+To allowedContent works, disable **stylesheetparser** plugin.
-disable allowedContent to works.
 So included this on your settings.py.

 CKEDITOR_CONFIGS = {
     "default": {
-        "removePlugins": ["stylesheetparser"],
+        "removePlugins": "stylesheetparser",
     }
 }